XUL: Ghostbusters reference

-The villain of the 1984 film Ghostbusters was a deity called Zuul who possesses the character Dana Barrett and declares, "There is no Dana.
-There is only Zuul".
-The creators of XUL, which is pronounced the same as Zuul, made the slogan "There is no data.
-There is only XUL!", part of which became the XML namespace.
+XUL contains a reference to the 1984 film Ghostbusters.
+The film's antagonist is the fictional deity Zuul, the Gatekeeper.
+Zuul possesses the character Dana Barrett and declares: "There is no Dana.
+There is only Zuul."
+The creators of XUL, pronounced the same as Zuul, made the slogan, "There is no data.
+There is only XUL!".
+The slogan and Zuul as a gatekeeper are referenced in XUL's XML namespace URI and were previously present in all Firefox add-ons: